SinghTushar20/Learn-to-Code/03-Computer Graphics/Modern OpenGL/Readme.md

 - OpenGL at its core is _just a specification_, it's kind of like a C++ specification in that regard it doesn't actually define any code or anything what it is is a specification that lists what function should exist, what parameters it take and what should it return.
 It's just a specification of what you can do with the API there's no implementation whatsoever.

+  - The OpenGL specification specifies exactly what the result/output of each function should be and how it should perform.
+It is then up to the developers implementing this specification to come up with a solution of how this function should operate.

 - OpenGL's implementation is actually done in the GPU driver by the GPU manufacturer.
 Every graphics card manufacturer gonna have their own implementations so everyone's implementation of OpenGL is gonna be slightly different which is why in a lot of cases some things may work on NVIDIA drivers on an NVIDIA GPU but that same game might look a little bit different on AMD or maybe there are bugs etc.

 - Since most implementations are built by graphics card manufacturers, whenever there is a bug in the implementation this is usually solved by updating the video card drivers; those drivers include the newest versions of OpenGL that the card supports.
 This is one of the reasons why it's always advised to occasionally update your graphic drivers.